Next Upcoming Event

 Course Training Level:

 Award of Course Completion Certificates:

 Upon completion of course, attendees will receive a Certificate for 2 CEUs or a Certificate for 2 Attendance Hours.

 Not a member of any CAMFT Chapter

-Registration closes on Monday, July 6, 2020 at 6 p.m.
-Registration is not available after the close of registration.
+Early registration closes on Tuesday, October 6, 2020, at 6 p.m.
 Refunds may be provided prior to the close of registration, minus a $5 registration refund fee.
-No partial credit is given for joining the presentation late or leaving early.
+No refunds are available after the close of registration.
+No partial credit is given for arriving late or leaving early.